LinThitHtwe/Github-Finder/README.md

 If you find this project useful or enjoyable, consider leaving a star.
 Your support motivates me to continue improving and enhancing the features.

+## Inspiration

+The project [https://blazor-wasm-git-finder.netlify.app/](https://blazor-wasm-git-finder.netlify.app/) by [@sannlynnhtun-coding](https://github.com/sannlynnhtun-coding) served as a source of inspiration for creating my own rendition of the project.

 <details>
 <summary>Project Setup</summary>